malleable-systems/malleable.systems/content/pages/mission.md

 In the current ecosystem, it is _possible_ for software experts to achieve limited change, but to do so, they must use a set of tools and skills that are completely separate from the application itself.
-This far too high of a bar to make a simple customisation to some tool you use every day.
+This is far too high of a bar to make a simple customisation to some tool you use every day.

 Instead, it should be possible to _modify_ a system using interfaces and techniques that are consistent with _using_ the same system.
 This allows you to